Surprises: Interviews

 The underclass idea is also touched upon with the solution of using mechanical life to take over the unacceptable job, which is not going to work very well!

-Like several of your other plays, such as Communicating Doors and Whenever, there’s a time-travel element in Surprises, but unlike those plays, it seems to offer no solutions as technology is only as infalliable as those who use it are, which is to say, not at all.
+Like several of your other plays, such as Communicating Doors and Whenever, there’s a time-travel element in Surprises, but unlike those plays, it seems to offer no solutions as technology is only as infallible as those who use it are, which is to say, not at all.

 Isn’t that always the case, whatever happens!
 We say, ‘this is such a wonderful invention!’ and then 20 years later, we think, why the hell did we invent that?
 Our ability to misuse an invention like time-travel is enormous.
 It’s terribly dangerous as once you try to start altering the past to alter the present, you’re bound to get into all sorts of trouble, because presumably it’s open to all sorts of unscrupulous people from those trying to predict the Grand National winner onwards.
 So time travel is no solution to problems for my characters and as one of the characters says, ‘it spoils the surprise of life’ and life is intended to be a surprise.